By the end of this article, you will:

 - Your organization is in a specialized industry that requires insight and specific data protection methods that an internal security team would be better equipped to handle.

-- You don’t want to have to work out a custom-tailored security protocol with an external security team that may want to sell you a standard protection package.
+- You don’t want to have to work out a custom-tailored security protocol with an external security team.

 Next steps to becoming cyber secure